Company and tax law

 - We also act as arbitrators.

-Monaco is also party to the Geneva Protocol relating to Arbitration Clauses of 24 September 1923, and to the New York Convention on the Recognition and Enforcement of Arbitral Awards of 10 June 1958.
+At international level, Monaco is a party to the Geneva Protocol on Arbitration Clauses of 24 September 1923 (Sovereign Order n° 287 of 17 December 1924), and to the New York Convention on the Recognition and Enforcement of Arbitral Awards of 10 June 1958 (Sovereign Order n° 7.485 of 14 September 1982).

-Monegasque legislation does not contain any general provision relating to judicial or contractual mediation.
+Monegasque legislation does not contain a general provision on judicial or contractual mediation.

-Arbitration and mediation, which are increasingly sought after by the Principality’s economic players, are destined to develop in Monaco.
+Arbitration and mediation, which are increasingly sought after by the Principality's economic players, are destined to develop.

 Compliance